 Safe Start Washington Reopening Plan

 On May 22, Spokane County moved to Phase 2 of the Safe Start Plan.
-Since that time, cases have dramatically increased in the Spokane area.
+Since that time, cases dramatically increased in the Spokane area in July, followed by our current plateau in August.
 Mayor Nadine Woodward has stressed the need to continue to adhere to practices to keep people healthy, including social distancing, hand washing, and wearing masks.

-To combat rising numbers of positive COVID-19 cases, the state of Washington continues to make changes to guidance within the Safe Start Plan.
-The latest changes target activities that data have shown provide a higher risk of COVID-19 exposure, with new rules effective July 30.
-A memo from July 28 provides more details.
+To combat rising numbers of positive COVID-19 cases, the state of Washington made many changes to guidance within the Safe Start Plan.
 Counties currently aren’t allowed to move into the next phase.
 Reopening City Hall and other facilities to the public is expected in Phase 3.

 COVID-19 in the Workplace